Running Workflows

 python main.py

-This is useful for scenarios where you want to deploy to infrastructure that cannot maintain a persistent CLI connection, or where you want to fork the code and modify it manually.
+This is useful for scenarios where you want to deploy to infrastructure that cannot maintain a persistent runner connection, or where you want to fork the code and modify it manually.

 Next Steps